 Novant Health UVA Health System Culpeper Medical Center Leadership

-President and COO, Novant Health UVA Health System Culpeper Medical Center
+Vice president and chief human resources officer, Novant Health UVA Health System

 Board of Trustees, Officers and Physician Representatives

 Attorney and Managing Partner, Davies, Barrell, Will, Lewellyn & Edwards, PLC